developmentseed/skynet-data/README.md

 ### Labels

-Build label images: `make data/labels`.
+Build label images: `make data/labels/color` or `make data/labels/grayscale`.
 Uses the `CLASSES` json file to set up the rendering of OSM data to images that represent per-pixel category labels.
 See `classes/water-roads-buildings.json` for an example.
 Rendering is with `mapnik`; see [the docs](https://github.com/mapnik/mapnik/wiki/Filter) for more on `filter` syntax.

 ### Images